AI4WORK-Project/sliding-work-sharing/README.md

 # Sliding Work Sharing

-Sliding Work Sharing Management Component of the AI4Work Project.
+Sliding Work Sharing Management (SWS) Component of the AI4Work Project.

 ## Prerequisites
-To build and run the Sliding Work Sharing, the following software is Required:
+To build and run the Sliding Work Sharing, the following software is required:
 - **Java**: Version 23.
-- **Apache Maven**: Version 3.8.5.
+- **Apache Maven**: Version 3.8.5 or later.

 ---

 ## Installation and Setup

-### 1. Install Dependencies
+### 1. Install Dependencies and Build the Application
-Open a terminal in the project directory and execute the following command to clean and install dependencies:
+Open a terminal in the project directory and execute the following command to clean previous build artifacts, install dependencies and build the application:

 ```bash
 mvn clean install